 Up-and-coming artist Chris Chism is a talented singer/songwriter who has a natural way of crossing cultural and generational barriers to reach people through his music.
 Chris is also the Contemporary Music Director at Cathedral of Hope in Dallas.
 Besides his original music, he also performs covers of artists such as Bruno Mars, Ed Sheeran and Adele, to name a only few who have influenced his Unique style.

 Chris has performed for audiences around the country and has made musical appearances with Yolanda Adams at the nation’s capital for the National Global Peace Festival.
-He was also named Dallas' Best Musician by the Dallas Voice.
+He has also been named Dallas' Best Musician and Best Local Male singer by the Dallas Voice.

 As a recognized musician, he has performed for numerous charity and fund raising events, sharing the stage with artists like Debbie Gibson and Tiffany.
 Over the last few years, Chris has used his gospel upbringing, along with his own personal life experiences, to compose and perform uplifting and inspirational music, such as his popular "Don't Stay There."
 The single “Don't Stay There” was released April 30, 2016 in a concert with nationally recognized YouTube sensation, Steve Grand.
 In Chris's words, “The deeply personal song, especially the second verse, addresses issues such as insecurity and depression.
 Issues that everyone can relate to on some level.”
 In November Chris released the music video for "Don't Stay There", which caught over 20,000 views in just a few weeks.
 The song was also featured in the documentary "2nd Chances."
 Chris's second single "Deadbolt" was released in 2017.